Union: Protect casino workers from hedge fund neglect

 He cited several recent transactions in which hedge funds or private equity investors were able to affect far-reaching changes in casino companies while holding relatively small percentages of the firms, including Carl Icahn winning three board seats at Caesars Entertainment and effectively gaining the right to select its next CEO.

-Under the control of Apollo Global Management and TPG Capital following a leveraged buyout in 2008, McDevitt said Caesars was left a "disastrous level of debt" that ended in the casino's bankruptcy.
+Under the control of Apollo Global Management and TPG Capital following a leveraged buyout in 2008, McDevitt said Caesars was left a "disastrous level of debt" that ended in the casino company's bankruptcy.

 "I'm still waiting for a single coat of new paint at Bally's," McDevitt said.